1-0/salt-formula-users/README.md

 ### minion-ubuntu

-For debian like OS
+For Debian like OS

 ### minion-centos

-For radhat like OS
+For RedHat like OS